nembrinj/protofablab/2025/projects/Group103/README.md

 ### Assumptions and Limitations

-We can summarize the following assumptiosn and limitations for our prototype:
+We can summarize the following assumptions and limitations for our prototype:

-- Dim enough ligthing, such that the LEDs ligth is clearly visible (doesn't mean complete darkness).
+- Dim enough lighting, such that the LED's light is clearly visible (doesn't mean complete darkness).
 - No strong external light sources
 - A room that holds only rough obstacles